Akronae/Proteus/README.md

 }
 ```

-Here `new LoadedAssembliesGenericTypesProvider()` given to the serialize scans all the loaded assembies for `SerializableAsGeneric` and store the types, but a custom generic type provider which inherits [IGenericTypesProvider](https://github.com/Akronae/Proteus/blob/master/Proteus.Core/IGenericTypesProvider.cs)can be used
+Here `new LoadedAssembliesGenericTypesProvider()` given to the serialize scans all the loaded assembies for `SerializableAsGeneric` and store the types, but a custom generic type provider which inherits [IGenericTypesProvider](https://github.com/Akronae/Proteus/blob/master/Proteus.Core/IGenericTypesProvider.cs) can be used

 **_Warning: This only works for List, but will be implemented for every object in future releases._**